matsui528/rii/docs/index.rst

 Installation
 -------------
 You can install the stable version of the package via pip.
-This library works with Python 3.5+ on linux.
+The library works with Python 3.5+ on linux.
-OpenMP is required for parallel search.
+Note that OpenMP is required for parallel search.

 ::